Agile Blokes Go For Broke

 When the interview ended, I got up to say my farewells and stopped myself from instinctively reaching out to shake hands.
 Lucky for me, it was emphatic hugs all around.

-For a taste of bromance, check out m.youtube.com/watch?v=vcbUS-EZAFY.
+For a taste of the bromance, check out m.youtube.com/watch?v=vcbUS-EZAFY.

 BROMANCE | Barely Methodical Troupe | New Victory Theater, 209 W. 42nd St. | Through Feb.
 25 | NewVictory.org for schedule, tickets at $16-$43 | 60 mins., with no intermission